Updated: July 14, 2023 |

 What is sensitivity analysis in Excel?

 In its simplest form, sensitivity analysis is a financial model that measures the effect of input variables on target variables.
+This not only aids in risk management but also enhances decision-making and strategic planning.

 You can think of it as “fact-checking” specific situations.